Tochemey/distcache/README.md

 ````

 ### 2. Implement the KeySpace Interface
-The [KeySpace](./keyspace.go) interface defines a logical namespace for grouping key/value pairs.
+The [KeySpace](./keyspace.go) interface defines a `logical namespace for grouping` key/value pairs.
 It provides metadata such as the namespace's name, storage limits, and expiration logic for keys.
+KeySpaces are loaded during `DistCache` bootstrap.

 #### Example: